What level of subject knowledge did you have before the event and what level of knowledge do you feel you have now?

 I am so pleased with this.
 To see evidence that all attendees felt they had moved on in their learning really gives me a buzz.
 That is why I do it.
-I really feel that if people know more about this disease it will make them better at their jobs, it will make them more confident when talking to patients and their relatives, it will make them confident in reading research protocols and patient notes and it will make them confident in talking to other health care professionals, making the team work better and be more efficient.
+I really feel that if people improve their cancer knowledge it will make them better at their jobs, it will make them more confident when talking to patients and their relatives, it will make them confident in reading research protocols and patient notes and it will make them confident in talking to other health care professionals, making the team work better and be more efficient.
 Remember YOUR cancer knowledge is MY priority.

 How would you rate the course facilitator?

 Always good to have people rate you well in your work and is testament to the thought I put into designing my courses and how to get the best out of everyone attending.

 What are the 3 most important elements from the course that you will take back to your workplace?

 Increased cancer knowledge, better understanding, confidence.

 This is a recurring theme.
 I know that my courses will increase knowledge, understanding and confidence, but to have if verified and supported by these evaluations is fantastic.
 Doesn’t everyone want to improve their knowledge of cancer, gain a better understanding of why and how it does what it does and with that, have the confidence to talk about cancer in this knowledgeable way to patients and others alike.
 If I can achieve that, I have helped provide better care for cancer patients through those that attend my courses, and that makes me proud.